-Stress at individual and social levels; distorts our cognition, affect, and conation (perception, feelings, and actions); and leads to, amongst many other evils; deterioration of international, national, and local education policy and its implementation.
-The present-day non-holistic (sectarian, prejudiced, vindictive, malicious, mercenary, exploitative, and malevolent) education (formal, curricular, co-curricular, extracurricular, and informal) is a major stressor that though it aids in petty pursuits; opposes our blossoming and further perpetuates stress and ill effects in the individual and social life.
-Let us review; the present perspective, policy, and practice of education, as seen around.
+Stress at individual and social levels distorts our cognition, affect, and conation (perception, feelings, and actions) and leads to, amongst many other evils, the deterioration of international, national, and local education policy and its implementation.
+The present-day non-holistic (sectarian, prejudiced, vindictive, malicious, mercenary, exploitative, and evil) education (formal, curricular, co-curricular, extracurricular, and informal) is a major stressor that, though it aids in petty pursuits, opposes our blossoming and further perpetuates stress and ill effects in the individual and social life.
+Let us review the present perspective, policy, and practice of education, as seen around.

-concentration needed; in the pursuit of excellence in the intellectual field, tenacity and endurance required; in skillful activities and patience and commitment essential; for internally satisfying and socially beneficial (conscientious) actions constitute affective domain.
+concentration needed in the pursuit of excellence in the intellectual field, tenacity and endurance required in skillful activities, and patience and commitment essential for internally satisfying and socially beneficial (conscientious) actions constitute the affective domain.
 The purpose of education is to nurture this domain by designing suitable curricula and syllabi.

 The third domain is called COGNITIVE DOMAIN.
-The cognitive domain incorporates accurate perspective, contemplation, correct perception understanding, conceptualization, analysis and recall of fact and problems, ability to evaluate, synthesize, correlate and make decisions, appropriate policies, plans, and expertise in the management, administration, etc. All these domains have three components, each viz.
-Cognition [Perception], affect [Feelings] and donation [Response].
+The cognitive field incorporates accurate perspective, contemplation, correct perception understanding, conceptualization, analysis and recall of facts and problems, the ability to evaluate, synthesize, correlate, and make decisions, appropriate policies, plans, and expertise in management, administration, etc. All these domains have three components, each viz.
+Cognition [Perception], affect [Feelings], and donation [Response].

-Thus cognitive domain would have intellectual perception, clarity, and intellectual expression, an affective domain would include feeling, motivation, and response in an emotional sphere such as poetry; and the psychomotor domain would include the grasp and internalization of a particular skill, confidence, to perform it and actually performing it.
+Thus, the cognitive domain would have intellectual Perception, clarity, and intellectual expression; the affective domain would include feeling, motivation, and Response in an emotional sphere such as poetry; and the psychomotor domain would consist of the grasp and internalization of a particular skill, confidence, to perform it and performing it.

-Let us now see, how in spite of these goals; how it has come to be conceived as a process of achieving political, economic, scientific and technological supremacy and thus deteriorated to the present stage; where all the three domains are defective; apart from lacking in the spiritual and productive domains.
+Let us now see how, despite these goals, it has come to be conceived as a process of achieving political, economic, scientific, and technological supremacy and thus deteriorated to the present stage, where all three domains are defective, apart from lacking in the spiritual and productive domains.
 In short, let us see how it has become a major stressor.

 For this, a brief consideration of the traditional education system in India would prove useful.

-Traditional Education System in India in general; ensured that:
+The Traditional Education System in India, in general, ensured that:

-a] Careers were not selected on the basis of monetary gains,
+a] Careers were not selected based on monetary gains,

-b] Careers were not selected arbitrarily on the basis of idiosyncrasies and whims,
+b] Careers were not selected arbitrarily based on quirks and whims,

-d] All careers ensured income and production from the early age,
+d] All careers ensured income and production from an early age,

 e] All careers ensured that the society was benefited,